Active Learning for Crowd-Sourced Databases: Experimental Results

-For the iterative scenario, \un actually works better than \ete, with an average saving of $7\times$ over the baseline in questions asked and an increase in AUCLOG and average F1-measure by $1\%$ and $3\%$, respectively.
-Note that the reason why the savings are in general more modest than in the upfront case, is that in the iterative setting the baseline receives much more labeled data and therefore, its average performance is much higher than that in the upfront case, and hence there is less room for improvement.
-However, given the comparable (and even slightly better) performance of \un compared to \ete in the iterative scenario, it becomes a much more favorable choice for this scenario considering that \un incurs significantly less processing overhead than \ete (see Section~\ref{sec:exp:scalability}).
+For the iterative scenario, \un actually works better than \ete, with an average saving of $7\times$ over the baseline in questions asked and an increase in AUCLOG and average F1-measure by $1\verb= Note that savings are generally more modest than in the upfront case because the baseline receives much more labeled data in the iterative setting and therefore, its average performance is much higher, leaving less room for improvement.
+However, given the comparable (and even slightly better) performance of \un compared to \ete in the iterative scenario, \un becomes a preferable choice for this scenario due to its considerably smaller processing overhead (see Section \ref{sec:exp:scalability}).

 \if{0}

 \if{0}

 \fi